Chatbots evolved: the new artificial intelligence for customer support

 Quick summary: How advanced uses of AI in customer service are helping organizations improve customer loyalty, reduce per-contact costs, and decrease call center attrition rates

-The evolution of simple chatbots into intelligent virtual assistants (VAs) has changed the customer service game to benefit both consumers and businesses.
-Driven by advances in technology and escalating expectations of their customer service centers — both on the consumer side and among call center reps — organizations are leveraging automation and machine learning to provide their customers with efficient, accurate solutions while also reducing per-contact costs.
+The evolution of AI customer service bots into intelligent virtual assistants (VAs) has changed the customer service game to benefit both consumers and businesses.
+Driven by advances in technology and escalating expectations of their customer service centers—both on the consumer side and among call center reps—organizations are leveraging automation and machine learning to provide their customers with efficient, accurate solutions while also reducing per-contact costs.

 Chatbots have been around for decades (the first was ELIZA in 1966 at MIT), with varying degrees of success.
 Early efforts using conditional logic (“if this, then that”) and keyword matching (generating scripted responses based on keywords in user inquiries) performed reasonably well in answering simple questions; however, they lacked the ability to predict customer intent and to engage in meaningful, dynamic dialogue.
 Fortunately, advances in artificial intelligence techniques like machine learning and computer vision are transforming our experiences with virtual assistants by effectively mimicking human interaction while addressing complex issues with some of our best traits: empathy and kindness.

 Learn more about conversational AI for customer service

 The semantic difference